How to use this site

 When redox systems remain balanced, stress temporarily heightens performance in both animals and plants.

 In animals, noradrenaline and cortisol rise together, increasing NMDA and AMPA sensitivity and improving cognitive focus (Yuen et al., 2009); (Popoli et al., 2012).
 Cortisol driven SGK1 and Rab4 activity increases synaptic receptor density and strengthens excitatory throughput (Yuen et al., 2011).
+This enhancement remains adaptive only within a limited stress window (Yuen et al., 2017).
+Repeated or severe glucocorticoid exposure can invert these same mechanisms into receptor degradation, cortical dysregulation, and impaired executive control (Yuen et al., 2012).
 Moderate stress or fever enhances AMPA strength and improves learning resilience in aging models (Du et al., 2025).
 Exercise increases NMDA and AMPA phosphorylation at moderate levels and becomes maladaptive only when ROS exceeds control capacity (Yu et al., 2025).

 As this enhancement persists, cortical and limbic regions under heavier use begin to accumulate more oxidative pressure.
 Amygdala neurons illustrate this gradient, where chronic stress produces hyperexcitability, increased calcium entry, and vulnerability to dysregulated affect (Rosenkranz et al., 2010).